Listen

 Project Manager & Archival Producer: Mariano Pagella

-Sound Designer and Mastering: Martin Cruz
+Sound Design and Mastering: Martin Cruz

-Fact Checking: Ana Lucia Murrillo and Lhadon Tethong
+Fact Checking: Ana Lucía Murrillo and Lhadon Tethong

-Some of the voices heard in the series through new interviews and archival tape include: Adam Yauch, Biz Markie, Björk, Bono, Dave Grohl, Deyden Tethong, Erin Potts, Flea, Kurt Loder, Lhadon Tethong, Ngawang Sangdrol, Palden Gyatso, Sam Chapin, Thom Yorke, Tom Morello, Yoko Ono and others.
+Some of the voices heard in the series through new interviews and archival tape include: Adam Yauch, Biz Markie, Björk, Bono, Dave Grohl, Deyden Tethong, Erin Potts, Flea, John Popper, Kurt Loder, Lhadon Tethong, Ngawang Sangdrol, Palden Gyatso, Sam Chapin, Thom Yorke, Tom Morello, Yoko Ono and others.

-Dramyae Music: Tendor
+Dramyin Music: Tendor

 Music Supervision: Kathleen Smith